sayan1999/Cricket-Score-Update-Whatsappbot/README.md

 	"account_sid" : "xxxxxxxx",
 	"auth_token" : "xxxxxxxx",
 	"from_no" : "your twilio whatsapp no. here",
-	"to_no" : "the whatsapp no. you want to recieve updates at:"
+	"to_no" : "the whatsapp no. you want to recieve updates at" }
-}

 4. Navigate to project directory in terminal and run python main.py.
 (You might need to send a message 'Join catch-measure' from the whatsapp account you want to recieve updates at to your twilio whatsapp no. you will get after signing up.)